• Skip to main content

 Too much of either/all of the above can be dangerous.

-Mild hyperglycemia (high glucose) is always better than hypoglycemia (low glucose), so it’s extremely important for your diabetic dog to eat.
 Too much food can elevate glucose to higher levels than are safe, causing what we already discussed – more peeing – more drinking – dehydration.

-By the same token, failure to eat (a big problem with diabetic dogs) leads to low levels which can put your dog at risk for –
+By the same token, failure to eat (a big problem with diabetic dogs) leads to low levels which can put your dog at risk for:

-• Blurred vision
+- Blurred vision

-• Disorientation and confusion
+- Disorientation and confusion

-• Weakness, low energy, loss of consciousness
+- Weakness, low energy, loss of consciousness

-• Seizures (rare)
+- Seizures (rare)

-• Anxiety, restlessness
+- Anxiety, restlessness

-• Tremor/shivering
+- Tremor/shivering

-• Heart palpitations
+- Heart palpitations

 Exercising your dog too intensely can also cause a drop in glucose levels.

 This is because the glucose your dog’s body needs for fuel cannot enter the cells, meaning the body cannot effectively use that fuel for energy.
-The body is always hungry and cannot be satisfied.

-Fat dogs and diabetes
+Fat Dogs and Diabetes

 What about overweight dogs that have been diagnosed with diabetes?

-It is critical for the management of this disease that you focus on getting him to a healthy weight.
-This will help his cells better use insulin, and make it easier for his body to turn food into fuel.
+It is critical for the management of this disease that you focus on getting them to a healthy weight.

-Your veterinarian will advise you what that healthy weight is, and what steps you can take to get him there.
-Be sure he gives you a schedule not only for meal amounts but also exercise.
+Your veterinarian will advise you what that healthy weight is and what steps you can take to get them there.

 ♦ Dogs should get the same amount and type of food every day